artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 ## Fine-Tuning

 Next, we'll take a look at how to [fine-tune the OpenAI models](https://beta.openai.com/docs/guides/fine-tuning) to perform a specific task.
-You can use few-shot learning when you have a few dozen training example, and you can use fine-tuning when you have several hundred examples.
+You can use few-shot learning when you have a few dozen training examples, and you can use fine-tuning when you have several hundred examples.
 When we have a few hundred training examples, then it's not possible to fit them all into a prompt, since GPT-3 has a limit of 2048 tokens in the prompt.

 For your homework, you'll fine-tune GPT-3 to generate biographies from  tables of information about a person.
 For instance, given
 ```